ScriptRaccoon/accessible-form-comparison/README.md

 -   hide decorative images via aria-hidden
 -   accessible indicators for required fields
 -   rem units instead of pixel units
+-   handle email and password error individually and link them to the respective fields via aria-describedby

 All this makes the form suitable for keyboard navigation and screenreaders.